 Transfer International Student Application Requirements

 If you're applying as an international transfer student, you must submit:

 - recommendation letter from a teacher or professor (English, math, science, foreign language or social studies)

 - official secondary school transcript (for applicants who have attempted fewer than 30 university credits)

 - International Student Financial Aid Application (ISFAA) required.
-The ISFAA must show at least $30,000 in expected support for educational expenses.
+The ISFAA must show at least $30,000 USD in expected support for educational expenses.

 - Applicants who are not native speakers of English are expected to submit the results of the Test of English as a Foreign Language (TOEFL).
 Testing must be completed by February 1 of senior year.
 Students should have a score of 80 or higher on the iBT to be considered for admission to Goucher